1. I have a will. Why would I want a living trust?

 Yes, but you need the right

 attorney.
-A local attorney who has considerable experience in living trusts and estate planning will be able to give you valuable guidance and peace of mind that your trust is prepared and funded properly.
+A local attorney who has considerable experience in living trusts and estate planning will be able to give you valuable guidance and peace of mind that your trust is prepared properly.

 No. A living trust is for financial